 — Use static analysis to verify that the appropriate library functions are only called with arguments that do not result in a buffer overrun or overlap.

-NOTE: Such analysis may require that source code contain certain kinds of information, for example, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified as annotations or language constructs.
+NOTE Such analysis can require that source code contain certain kinds of information, for example, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified as annotations or language constructs.

 — Sanitize all input data so that excessively large input data that could result in overflows is rejected.